vsoni1/surface_waves/README.md

 - `extension`: File extension of images.
 Defaults to ``jpg``.

 ### To run with these parameters:
-`analyze_boundary.py /path/to/directory —-start startframe —end endframe —extension ext
+`analyze_boundary.py /path/to/directory --start startframe --end endframe --extension ext`